stuartellis/multiform/README.md

 ###
 ```

+> This does not interfere with any other use of Make.
+All of the targets and variables in the *mk* files are namespaced.

-It references this external URL:
+The implementation references this external URL:

 https://github.com/stuartellis/multiform/tree/main/docs/tf-stacks-spec/0.4.0/README.md